xbc0112/NumericalPrediction/README.md

 # NumericalPrediction
-Implementations of "Introducing Semantic Information for Numerical Attribute Prediction over Knowledge Graphs".
+Implementations of "Introducing Semantic Information for Numerical Attribute Prediction over Knowledge Graphs", ISWC 2022.

 ## Overview
 In this paper, we focus on the problem of numerical attribute prediction over knowledge graphs.
 That is to predict missing numerical attribute values given a group of relational facts and numerical attributive facts.